-5 Top-Rated Street Markets in Hong Kong
+8 Top-Rated Street Markets in Hong Kong

-And although it's highly unlikely you are looking to purchase a live bird on your vacation, you may find some good bargains and pick up a few items at some of these markets.
+And although it's highly unlikely you are looking to purchase a live bird on your vacation, you may find some good bargains and pick up a few unique items.
 Either way, they're all interesting places to see.

-1 Temple Street Night Market
+1. Temple Street Night Market

 As dusk falls on Hong Kong, the vendors of the Temple Street Night Market begin setting up for the long evening ahead.
 This unassuming street transforms into a tightly packed market of three-sided tents and fold-up tables, draped in everything from purses, dresses, and trinkets to electronics and housewares.

-At the intersections along Temple Street, and in the establishments tucked in behind the street-side stalls, you can also find some good food.
+At the intersections along Temple Street, and in the establishments tucked in behind the street-side stalls, you can also find good food.
 While the dining experience may be limited to plastic tables and chairs, some of the restaurants here are worthy of a repeat visit.

-2 Bird, Fish, and Flower Markets
+2. Bird, Fish, and Flower Markets

 The fish and bird markets are both live markets, where you can purchase a bird in a cage or a live fish in a baggie.
 The flower market, as you might expect, sells fresh cut flowers and plants.

 The Yuen Po Street Bird Garden, also called the Bird Market, is more of bird park, not unlike a dog park, rather than just a market.
 On one side of the market, live birds in cages or on perches line the walkway and are available for purchase.

 The Fish Market is more like a fish store sidewalk sale.
 The street here is lined with fish stores that display their fish inside and on the sidewalk.
 In the stores are traditional aquariums and tanks, but on the street, the colorful, live fish hang from pegboards in individual baggies, bound for home aquariums.
 Crowds gather in front of the displays as shoppers examine the selection and make their purchases.